koutom111/RAGChecker/README.md

 - **Embeddings**: OpenAI and HuggingFace embedding models.
 - **Vector Stores**: Integration with FAISS (local), Pinecone (cloud), and Chroma (local/cloud).
 - **Evaluation**: Metrics exported to CSV for easy comparison.

+This notebook was developed in the scope of the European Union’s funded Project XR5.0 [GA 101135209].